Starting January 1st, all white and green carpool lane stickers are expiring in California. Here’s how this will affect you.

 How do you keep your carpool lane access in 2019 and beyond?

 Red decals are in, and the California DMV has been issuing red decals this past year.
 To see if you qualify for a red decal you can check the list of every eligible car make and model.
 If, however, you purchased or leased your vehicle before January 2017, your vehicle, unfortunately, is not eligible for a red sticker.
 If you bought your sticker after January 2017, you are eligible to re-apply for a red sticker, no new car needed.
-The state says you just need to re-apply as soon as possible, so as not to not lose your HOV rights.
+The state says you just need to re-apply as soon as possible, so you don't lose your HOV rights.

-Critics say the new rules marginalize lower income California drivers and favor those with the means to purchase an expensive newer electric vehicle.
+Critics say the new rules marginalize lower-income California drivers, favoring those with the means to purchase an expensive newer electric vehicle.
 Others with older low or n0-emission vehicles say they’re still minimizing their carbon footprint and should be able to renew the perk.

 How long are the new red stickers valid for in California?

-The change is part of a years-long strategy to clear out traffic in the lanes, so that they move faster for those they were really mean to serve: carpools and mass transit.
+The change is part of a years-long strategy to clear out traffic in the HOV lanes, so they move faster for those they were really meant to serve: carpools and mass transit.

 To apply for a new red sticker, you can visit the California Air Resources Board Clean Air Decal Fact Sheet.
-If you need to go to the DMV to take care of this in person, or take care of other DMV matters, we can help you get an express DMV appointment or even have someone stand-in line on your behalf.
+If you need to visit the DMV to upgrade your sticker, or take care of other DMV matters, we can help you get an express DMV appointment or even have someone stand-in line on your behalf.